Why Negative Goals Sabotage Your Success

 Key Takeaways

-- Approach goals activate reward pathways in the brain, improving motivation
+- Approach goals activate reward pathways in the brain, improving motivation and persistence

 - Simple language changes can transform goal achievement rates